-If your senior loved one has been diagnosed with macular degeneration, you’re likely to have a number of questions and concerns.
+If your senior loved one has received a macular degeneration diagnosis, you’re likely to have a number of questions and concerns.
 And you’re not alone; a full 11 million Americans have received the same diagnosis, and that number is predicted to double by the year 2050.
 The Ames home care team at At-Home Care Company is here with the information you need to better understand this disease and how to best help your senior loved one.

 What is macular degeneration?